emgag/varnish-towncrier/README.md

 Distribute cache invalidation requests to a fleet of varnish instances.

 Usage:
-  varnish-broadcast [command]
+  varnish-towncrier [command]

 Available Commands:
-  ban         Issue ban request to all registered instances help        Help about any command listen      Listen for incoming invalidation requests purge       Issue purge request to all registered instances version     Print the version number of varnish-broadcast xkey        Invalidate selected surrogate keys on all registered instances
+  ban         Issue ban request to all registered instances help        Help about any command listen      Listen for incoming invalidation requests purge       Issue purge request to all registered instances version     Print the version number of varnish-towncrier xkey        Invalidate selected surrogate keys on all registered instances

 Flags:
-  -c, --config string   config file (default is /etc/varnish-broadcast.yml) -h, --help            help for varnish-broadcast
+  -c, --config string   config file (default is /etc/varnish-towncrier.yml) -h, --help            help for varnish-towncrier

-Use "varnish-broadcast [command] --help" for more information about a command.
+Use "varnish-towncrier [command] --help" for more information about a command.
 ```

 Example:
 ```
-$ varnish-broadcast -c varnish-broadcast.yml listen
+$ varnish-towncrier -c varnish-towncrier.yml listen
 2017/12/14 01:09:14 Connecting to redis...
 2017/12/14 01:09:14 Connected to redis://127.0.0.1:6379
 2017/12/14 01:09:14 subscribe: varnish.purge (1)